Two New Year’s Resolutions for Dealerships in 2022

 But there are more reasons to use good data.

 In addition to directly sourced contact information, your digital marketing will also benefit from other data points.
 Think lead vehicles, past purchases, and service history.
 All of these data points are in your dealership’s CRM, and all can help you market better.

 This supplementary data helps.
 As we’ve found in years prior, Facebook’s Custom Audiences, Lookalike Audiences, and retargeting functionality are all strong options for reaching the right leads online.
 They’re even stronger when layered with more data.

 The hidden benefit of knowing and using sound data is that you can also use it for Offline Events on Facebook.
 You can use it to target and measure the impact of your campaigns.
 How cool is that!

 Good inbound marketing requires creative solutions.
-For auto marketers, 2021 will be another crazy year — but this is your year.
+For auto marketers, it will be another crazy year — but this is your year.

 To take ownership of your year ahead, expect challenges in simplifying your messaging and cleaning your data.
-In 2021, you’re going to need creative solutions and creative time management.
+This year, you’re going to need creative solutions and creative time management.
 If you resolve to do just one thing this year: always say yes to creativity.

 Ask the Right Questions This Year